Swiss accelerate reopening, allow large events with 'COVID certificates' - News Break

 Swiss accelerate reopening, allow large events with 'COVID certificates'

-ZURICH, June 23 (Reuters) - Switzerland will allow large events topping 10,000 people starting on Saturday, provided attendees have so-called COVID certificates showing they are vaccinated, recovered from COVID-19 or have tested negative.
+ZURICH (Reuters) -Switzerland will allow large events topping 10,000 people starting on Saturday, provided attendees have so-called COVID certificates showing they are vaccinated, recovered from COVID-19 or have tested negative.

 The plan, announced on Wednesday, puts Switzerland at Europe’s vanguard of back-to-normal efforts and aligns with the country’s “lockdown light” strategy, balancing economic protections with pandemic-related health measures.